atomisthq/docs/docs/tutorials/prevent-new-vulnerabilities.md

 - `DOCKER_USERNAME` must be set to your Docker ID
 - `DOCKER_PASSWORD` is an [Access Token for your Docker Hub account](https://hub.docker.com/settings/security)
-- `DOCKER_REPOSITORY` is the name of the repository you created on Docker Hub (e.g. `nodetest` if you followed our suggestion).
+- `DOCKER_REPOSITORY` is the name of the repository you created on Docker Hub (e.g. `atomist-docker-tutorial` if you followed our suggestion).
 This is the repository that has the webhook pointing to Atomist.

 After completing this, you should see 3 repository secrets.